How to Write the AP Lang Synthesis Essay?

 What Is a Synthesis Essay AP Lang?

 At its core, the AP Lang synthesis essay is a pretty straightforward part of the AP Lang test.
 It might look pretty similar to the reading section of the exam.
 However, simply finding the right information isn’t enough.
-It’s a lot like writing a research paper in college.
 When writing a synthesis essay, you should not only gather the data but also distill it into your personal opinion.

 Here is the video for you: